 Eleanor works alongside the Fisheries Director to deliver The Company’s Fisheries programmes and grants.
 As a former academic with a strong international research background in the freshwater fisheries sciences, she provides expertise in science and research, conservation, aquaculture, and education.

 Robert has worked for the Company at Billingsgate since 1988.
 He was deputised as Fishmeter in 1989 and given his inspection and seizure powers under the Company’s Royal Charter of 1604 granted in the reign of King James I. Robert continues to undertake these duties and seizes products sold at Billingsgate that he deems to be “Unfit For The Food Of Man’s Body” in exercise of the Company’s Charter.

 Appointed in 1988 as Secretary to the Chief Inspector and Assistant Clerk, and currently the longest-serving staff member, Cynthia has broad knowledge of the Company’s operations and has acquired knowledge of the UK Fish and Fisheries sector.
 Cynthia is responsible for Fish and Fisheries Committee work and grants.
 Together with Gavin O’Donnell, they manage the Fish on Friday website.
 Cynthia can be contacted for general Fish & Fisheries enquiries, grants and the Director’s business.

 Gavin is responsible for communications surrounding the Company’s fisheries work, raising awareness of the Company’s work both within the sector and the wider public.
-He manages the Company’s Fish on Friday project, which works to increase consumer awareness of and demand for locally-caught British seafood, and supports the rest of the Fish & Fisheries team in project development.
+He manages the Company’s Discover Seafood project, which works to increase consumer awareness of and demand for locally-caught British seafood, and supports the rest of the Fish & Fisheries team in project development.
 He has strong experience in communicating environmental issues to diverse audiences, ranging from beaver reintroduction in Scotland to climate change.